Catley94/wallpaper_changer/README.md

 ## How to install
 ### Windows:
-- Download the Windows Release .zip provided in Releases
+- Download `wallpaper_changer-release.zip` provided in Releases
 - Extract the zip
 - Run the `app_runner` file from terminal